Hiring More Staff Won’t Fix Your Kitchen

 Maintain consistency through systems and standards.

-Systems That Improve Restaurant Labour Cost Optimization
+Systems That Improve Labour Cost Optimization

 Industry Reality